Simulation

 Simulation lets us see the design working.
 It’s useful for debugging while designing and it can also be used to verify that the design is working correctly.

-There are quite a few Open Source simulators available: Icarus Verilog, Verilator and recently CXXRTL.
+There are quite a few Open Source digital simulators available: Icarus Verilog, Verilator and recently CXXRTL.

-We provide our HDL design and a testbench and we get back a data dump of the results of the simulation.
+For digital simulation, we provide our HDL design and a testbench and we get back a data dump of the results of the simulation.
 The data is usually in the form of a VCD (value change dump).
-This is a way of minimising file sizes, only when and what values changed are dumped.
+This is a way of minimising file sizes, values are only recorded when a signal changes, not at every time step.
 It’s not unusual to get multi-gigabyte dump files.

 Here’s an example dump from the seven segment seconds example.

 The testbench provides a clock and reset if required, and then runs the design for some time, capturing and maybe toggling various signals.
-Above you can see the clock toggling too fast to see, and the digits slowly counting up to 9 and rolling over to 0.
+Above you can see the clock toggling too fast to see at this scale, and the digits slowly counting up to 9 and rolling over to 0.
 Underneath you can see the various elements of a 7 segment display turning on and off to show the digit.

 Traditionally testbenches have been written in Verilog, but I am now using a testing framework called coco-tb.
 This makes it much easier to provide complex stimulus to the device under test (DUT).